What Surfboard Should I Rent? A Guide for Every Level

 Our quiver

-We carry a range of boards suited to the Costa Vicentina conditions:
+All our boards are soft tops — safe, durable, and suited to the Costa Vicentina conditions:

 Every board comes with a leash and wax.
 See our full gear list and pricing.